BrightspaceUI/core/components/collapsible-panel/README.md

 </d2l-collapsible-panel>
 ```

-## Group [d2l-collapsible-panel-group]
+## Group of Panels [d2l-collapsible-panel-group]

-In situations with multiple collapsible panels, use the `d2l-collapsible-panel-group` component to automatically handle spacing and layout.
+Use the `d2l-collapsible-panel-group` component to automatically handle spacing and layout for multiple panels.

 <!-- docs: demo live -->
 ```html